Company Number 10411643. © All rights reserved, STEEP 2019

-Our course ensures you have the required 120 days in school, with additional time to reflect and hone your skills as a teacher and see cycle of the full school year and the development of the children over time.
+Our course ensures you have the required 120 days in school, with additional time to reflect and hone your skills as a teacher.
+You will see a cycle of the full school year and the development of children during that time.

 Over this PGCE year you will have placements in your host school and in at least one other alternate school so that you experience teaching in different age groups.